apache/usergrid/docs/push-notifications/managing-users-and-devices.md

     var appleOptions = {
         alert:true, badge:true, sound:true
     };
-    // Register the device with the API BaaS, passing options for configuration
+    // Register the device with the Usergrid, passing options for configuration
     // along with a callback from which you can retrieve the device token
     // sent by Apigee.
     pushNotification.registerDevice(appleOptions, function(status) {